 – Walk down 5 flights of stairs to get to the shower because the apartment we stayed in was so small it had no room for a bathroom.
 And then back up 5 flights of stairs afterwards.
 Oh, and the toilet was in a separate room, too.

 – Carry my own tea bags for the times where ordering a cup of boiling water was easier than explaining how to make a cup of tea (America, I’m talking to you).

 – Try to locate an Airbnb apartment in a country where I not only can’t speak the language but can’t even read the writing due to the use of a different alphabet, after being given the wrong address and with no internet.
-Then I got to be the super unglamorous traveller who had to locate a Starbucks outlet to hover around so I could use their free WiFi (thanks for saving our asses, Starbucks – we love you!!!).
+Then I got to be the super unglamorous traveller who had to locate a Starbucks outlet to hover around so I could use their free WiFi (thanks, Starbucks – we love you!!!).

 – Find an English speaking doctor in a European country to remove an infected ingrown toe nail.
 And then walk around the city in thongs (flip flops).
 In winter.
 While people looked at me like I was a little mentally unstable.

 – Sit in the seat behind a small child for a 2 hour flight who had no parental supervision and had just learnt to recline her seat.
 I spend most of the flight with the seat in front of me basically resting on my thighs.
 It was great.

 – Put on thermal socks, snow boots, 2 jackets, gloves and a beanie over my PJs to walk through ankle deep snow in -12°C Icelandic forest to get to the bathroom.

 I can’t wait for my next trip…